lumeland/blog/posts/lume-3.md

 code like `<!doctype html>`, and comes with great documentation including all HTML elements and attributes, with links to MDN.

-And because Lume has only a JSX library, the MDX plugin works automatically without needing to use the JSX plugin before.
+And because Lume has only one JSX library, the MDX plugin works automatically without needing to use the JSX plugin before.

+> [!note]
+>
+> With the `esbuild` plugin you still can use React or Preact in Lume but for
+> what they were created for: the frontend.

 ## Improved Lume components